 For a law firm established in 1725, Furley Page has professional credentials which are second to none within the sector.
 But there is another side to Furley Page, our dedicated staff are part of the fabric of business and community life in the areas we serve.

-The beneficiaries of this pro-bono support include the Kent Autistic Trust, Canterbury Whitstable and Herne Bay Citizens Advice Bureau, Canterbury and District Angling Association, Canterbury Consortium of Almshouses, the Cobbes Meadow Group Riding for the Disabled and Canterbury Food Bank.
+The beneficiaries of this pro-bono support include the Kent Autistic Trust, Canterbury, Whitstable and Herne Bay Citizens Advice Bureau, Canterbury and District Angling Association, Canterbury Consortium of Almshouses, and Canterbury Food Bank.

 Many Furley Page staff are also involved in the Kent Law Clinic, which is a partnership between students, academics and solicitors and barristers in practice.
 It not only provides a public service for people who need legal advice and representation but cannot afford to pay for it, but it also enhances the education of students in the Kent Law School through direct experience of legal practice.